Available Tuesday – Thursday weekly.

 This online program consists of two portions, in addition to pre and post-activity worksheets.

-- Interactive Program – online Microsoft Teams Meeting (approximately 45 minutes): Students will be guided through more Saskatchewan animals, challenged to describe the adaptations on display, and invited determine how they cope with winter.
+Online Microsoft Teams Meeting (approximately 45 minutes): Students will be guided through more Saskatchewan animals, challenged to describe the adaptations on display, and invited determine how they cope with winter.
 This is a live online experience through Microsoft Teams where your class can work with an RSM interpreter and also ask questions.
 Teacher computer screens will need to be projected for the class to see and hear.
 Teachers will assist in coordinating communication between the RSM interpreter and the class during this program.
 (Note: This portion is intended to be done after the video portion.
 They do not have to be done on the same day).
-Bookings available starting October 13, 2020.
 Contact firstname.lastname@example.org for more information.